rppicomidi/pico-usb-midi-processor/README.md

 change to a screen with the list of items to choose; navigate to the item you want and press Enter to select it.

+### Presets
+The PUMP is always usings settings from the current preset.
+The current preset is a number from 1-8.
+Whenever you add a processor or edit its parameters, you are editing the current preset.
-Once you start editing presets, the home screen will show `Preset:1[M]` or similar.
+Once you start editing, the home screen will show `Preset:1[M]` or similar.
 The `[M]` means that the current preset has been modified.
 If you want to save it, highlight the `Preset:1[M]` line on the home screen and press Enter.